Executive Council of Graduate Faculty

 2021-2022 Meeting Dates, Deadlines, and Minutes

-The Executive Council meets at 2 pm every third Friday.
+The Executive Council meets at 2 pm approximately every third Friday.
 Meetings are held in 210 Strong Hall unless otherwise indicated.

 The table below lists the submission, processing, and notification deadlines that correlate to each meeting.
-All petitions, requests, and GradFac nominations must be received by the Office of Graduate Studies by 8:00 a.m. on the date listed.
-(Please note that some schools may have earlier internal deadlines for their receipt of such petitions, requests, and/or nominations, in order to facilitate timely submission to Graduate Studies.)
-Processing, posting, and notifications about the Council's decisions will be completed before staff leaves on the date listed.
+All petitions, requests, and GradFac nominations must be received by the Office of Graduate Studies by 12:00 p.m. on the date listed.
+(Please note that some schools have earlier internal deadlines for their receipt of such petitions, requests, and/or nominations, in order to facilitate timely submission to Graduate Studies.)
+Processing, posting, and notifications about the Council's decisions will be completed before Graduate Studies staff leave on the date listed.

 |Meeting Date||Petition Submission||Agenda||Processing Complete||Minutes Approved|